-It also should be noted that, during the past few years, certain reforms were introduced for the modernization of the judicial system.
+It also should be noted that, during the past several years, certain reforms were introduced for the modernization of the judicial system.
 New courts have been established, including regional appellate courts.
 The method for selecting judges has been revised, through the introduction of requiring multi-phase exams for new judges and long-term training courses.
-Moreover, the number of judges has decreased from 535 to 564 during the past year (according to https://courts.gov.az/en/main/judges), however more judges are expected to join in the coming years, as the total number of judges is to increase by a further 200 based on a recent Presidential Decree.
+Moreover, the number of judges are expected to increase in the coming years by a further 200 based on a recent Presidential Decree.